Creating and submitting pull requests

 (i.e. gt user editor --set vim

 ).
-By default, Graphite will use your git editor.
+By default, Graphite uses your git

-You can also configure Graphite to include your commit message(s) in your PR body with gt user submit-body --include-commit-messages
+You can also configure Graphite to include your commit message(s) in your PR body with

 .
 If you have only one commit in the PR, this will not include the title of the commit (first line of message), as this is already the default title.
 If you have multiple commits, all of their messages will be included.
+You can read more about using the CLI to customize your PR submissions on the configuration page.

 ?
 Body › - Use arrow-keys.
 Return to submit.❯ Edit Body (using vi)Skip (paste template)